CarlMM/LjudioProjektUppgift/README.md

 Visual Studio Code
 ```

-##Project Setup
+## Project Setup

--Clone repo
+- Clone repo
--Ensure terminal is looking at the correct folder
+- Ensure terminal is looking at the correct folder
--Run the following in the terminal
+- Run the following in the terminal

 ```
 npm install
 npm run dev
 ```

-##GLHF
+## GLHF

 # Vue 3 + Vite